-Before you re-stain a deck, there are a few steps you should take to prepare and get the deck ready to absorb the new color.
-If this is the first time deck stain color is going to be applied to the surface of your deck, you’ll have slightly less prep work to do.
+So you’ve got a deck with another color or product on it, and now you want to use a new Ready Seal color.
+Where do you start?
+Before you re-stain a deck, there are a few steps you need take to prepare and get the deck ready to absorb the new color, and thus get the best result.
+If this is the first time deck stain color is going to be applied to the surface of your deck, you can start at Step Three.
 For those who have a deck with stain already applied, there is the extra step of making sure that the old color is removed before you start.

 Start by looking over the condition of the deck.
 Make sure there are no loose nails or rotting boards before you start trying to re-stain a deck.
 Check the boards for signs of splintering or rot.
 Fix any issues you find before you proceed with staining the deck.

-Remove any existing deck stain color using a paint stripper or sander.
+If there is any other product other than Ready Seal on the wood, remove any pre-existing deck stain or paint.
+Ready Seal recommends using a good quality wood stripper as opposed to sanding- follow the manufacturer’s instructions for the wood stripper. (*If you absolutely have to sand, use 60 or 80 grit paper, and sand the entire surface evenly, not just in some areas, as this affects the porosity of the wood).
 Make sure the paint or stain is uniformly removed from the wood surface and no patches remain.
-This will help your new stain look the same across every part of the deck.
-Once all of the color is removed, you can proceed to cleaning the deck.
+This is essential for your new stain to look the same across every part of the deck.
+Once all of the previous product is removed, you can proceed to cleaning the deck.

-Once these steps are completed, your newly stained deck will be ready to enjoy.
-Over the first few months, the color of your deck may change slightly as the stain settles.
-You may choose to re-seal the deck a few months later to prolong the life of the new stain.
+Once these steps are completed, your newly stained deck will be ready to use!
+Over the first few weeks, the color of your deck may lighten slightly as the stain settles.
+Maintenance is easy – when it’s time to restain, simply do a light cleaning of the wood (no sanding or stripping necessary), dry it completely, then you can apply another light coat of Ready Seal over the existing Ready Seal.
+Now go enjoy your beautifully stained deck!

 Can you spray over pressure treated wood..